quang-do-se/aws-certs/devops/tmp/study.md

 - `Amazon Athena` is an interactive query service that makes it easy to analyze data in `Amazon S3` using standard SQL.

 - `Amazon Redshift` is not a serverless service and requires provisioning.

+- If we encrypt using `KMS`, we may get throttled at 10000 objects per second.
+It's better to use keys handled and managed by AWS.